Players - Nathaniel Clyne

 In 2018/19, Clyne was in only two of the first sixteen matchday squads, both as an unused substitute.
 However, with Trent Alexander Arnold, Joe Gomez and James Milner all unavailable he was selected to start against Manchester United on 16 December.
 A solid performance in this game earned him late substitute appearances in the next three fixtures, before he was loaned to Bournemouth for the rest of the season on 4 January 2019.
 He made fourteen starts and one sub appearance in his time there and was widely expected to leave during the 2019 summer transfer window, but a ligament injury sustained in pre-season scuppered the hopes of any deal.
 Although Clyne was nearing full fitness by the January 2020 no loan deals were forthcoming and the suspension of the season in March due to the Covid 19 pandemic put paid to any hopes of reserve team action.

 On 25 June it was announced that he would not be retained and he was free to find another club.
-After a spell training with previous club Crystal Palace he agreed a short term deal with them on 14th October 2020.
+After a spell training with previous club Crystal Palace he agreed a short term deal with them on 14 October 2020.
 He had to be patient for his chance but started the last eleven games of the season and a contract extension was agreed keeping him at the club for 2021/22.
+Recognizing his value, Crystal Palace extended Clyne's contract in August 2021.
+Over the subsequent seasons, Clyne continued to be a reliable figure in the team's defense, contributing both in domestic league matches and cup competitions.
+In June 2025, Clyne signed another contract extension, ensuring his stay at Crystal Palace until June 2026.
+This extension marked a decade-long association with the club.

 Appearances per season